yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/8bd773f4-c6ef-48d8-9952-fdc66cf9f387

-Here, we have the obstacle which the drone needs to avoid.
-Notice the amount of noise in the Dense Lucas-Kanade and RLOF where there are no motion involved in the scene.
-Farneback has significantly less and we can clearly see the outline of the obstacle although both the drone and obstacle are not moving by a lot.
-It seems that video of small motions is not appropriate for RLOF and Dense Lucas-Kanade.
+In the presence of an obstacle, the Dense Lucas-Kanade and RLOF algorithms show noticeable noise in scenes with no motion.
+However, the Farneback algorithm produces significantly less noise, enabling a clear outline of the obstacle even with minimal movement.
+For videos with small motions, RLOF and Dense Lucas-Kanade may not be suitable, while Farneback performs better.

 https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/2753c2f7-8d7f-4e2d-8ddb-e0179717c21b

-The next one is the video of a drone going towards and away from a tree.
-The video was filmed in poor lighting condition with lots of shadows.
-When going towards the tree with speed, Dense Lucas-Kanade seems t0 be doing a better job.
-We see a lot of granularity from Farneback which can be redundant.
-RLOF shows poor performance in such condition.
+In a video where a drone is moving towards and away from a tree, recorded under challenging lighting conditions with numerous shadows, Dense Lucas-Kanade algorithm appears to perform better.
+It accurately captures the motion, especially when the drone is approaching the tree at high speed.
+On the other hand, Farneback algorithm exhibits a granular output that can be considered redundant.
+RLOF algorithm demonstrates poor performance under these conditions.

 https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/a0cfa56f-e937-4063-80b6-7b0b84971e5d

-Note that I did not do any analysis to benchmark these algorithms.
-My comments were based only visually from the results.
-More testing will need to be done in order to quantify their performance.
+Please note that I have not conducted a thorough analysis to benchmark these algorithms.
+My comments and observations are solely based on visual examination of the results.
+To accurately assess their performance, further testing and analysis would be required to quantify their effectiveness.

 -----------------